prividentity/PrivateIdentity-Oldd/Create-a-Hello-World-Application-with-FHE-Library.md

 # Prerequisite
 * Visual Studio 2022 IDE installed on a Windows 10 64-bit machine
+* The prividModuleApp - xxx.ZIP file from Private Identity for sample application, runtime DLL[^1] and test scripts
+* Access to NuGet Package Manager for installing privid_fhe_cs library.

 # Steps to follow
 ## 1. Open Visual Studio IDE